Basic Instinct: Casting

-After numerous actors turned down the lead role, Carolco worried they would not be able to cast a suitable male lead.
-CAA's agent Ronald Meyer called Carolco and said that he knew the script had been turned down by actors; Meyer said Michael Douglas would agree to star in the film if Carolco could meet his salary requirement, and Carolco quickly agreed.
+After numerous actors turned down the lead role of Nick Curran, Carolco worried they would not be able to cast a suitable male lead.
+CAA's agent Ronald Meyer called Carolco and said that he knew the script had been turned down by actors; Meyer said Michael Douglas would agree to star in the film if Carolco could meet his salary requirement and Carolco quickly agreed.
 Douglas was cast in the project early on.
 He recommended Kim Basinger for the role of Catherine Tramell, but she declined.
-He also suggested Julia Roberts, Greta Scacchi, and Meg Ryan, but they all turned down the role.
-Debra Winger, Michelle Pfeiffer, Geena Davis, Kathleen Turner, Kelly Lynch, Ellen Barkin, and Mariel Hemingway all turned down the role as well when offered by Verhoeven and producers.
+He also suggested Julia Roberts, Greta Scacchi and Meg Ryan but they all turned down the role.
+Debra Winger, Michelle Pfeiffer, Geena Davis, Kathleen Turner, Kelly Lynch, Ellen Barkin and Mariel Hemingway all turned down the role as well when offered by Verhoeven and the producers.

-Verhoeven considered Demi Moore, but ultimately chose Sharon Stone, with whom he had previously worked on Total Recall.
-Verhoeven had been particularly struck by the way she quickly transitioned from evil to love in a couple of seconds before her character's death in that film.
-Stone wanted the role but they refused to send her the script, until her manager broke into the studio's office locker to give her the script.
+Verhoeven considered Demi Moore but ultimately chose Sharon Stone, with whom he had previously worked on Total Recall.
+Verhoeven had been particularly struck by the way she quickly transitioned from evil to love in a couple of seconds before her character Lori Quaid's death in that film.
+Stone wanted the role but the studio refused to send her the script, until her manager broke into the studio's office locker to give her the script.
 Verhoeven tested with Stone as Douglas first refused to test with her.
-Verhoeven kept playing her test after testing everyone else, and Douglas later agreed to test with Stone after 12 other actresses turned down the role.
-Michael Douglas was initially upset that the relatively unknown Stone was cast in the role, determined to have another A-list actress star in the movie with him.
+Verhoeven kept playing her test after testing everyone else and Douglas later agreed to test with Stone after 12 other actresses turned down the role.
+Douglas was initially upset that the relatively unknown Stone was cast in the role, determined to have another A-list actress star in the movie with him.
 Worried about taking the risk on his own, he said, "I need someone to share the risks of this movie. [...]
 I don't want to be up there all by myself.
 There's going to be a lot of shit flying around."
 He later remarked that "we had a fabulous actress in Sharon.
 She was just perfect for the role".
-Stone also suspected that a heated argument between Douglas and herself at a Cannes Festival party sometime earlier was a contributing factor.
+Stone also suspected that a heated argument between Douglas and herself at a Cannes Film Festival party sometime earlier was a contributing factor.
 Ultimately, Stone was paid $500,000 for her role, while Douglas received $14 million.

+The movie was the last screen appearance of Dorothy Malone.